 Each state Medicaid program will have slightly different FPL percentage requirements, so be sure to check with your state Medicaid program’s specific regulations.

-The Federal Poverty Level numbers are introduced each year with a one-year lag.
+The Federal Poverty Level guidelines are introduced each year with a one-year lag.
 Therefore, these are the numbers that were released in early 2019 that reflect eligibility for the 2019-2020 healthcare enrollment year.
 To calculate the percentage of FPL that you are living at, use this simple formula:

 Divide your income by the 100% poverty level number listed in the second column below (according to your household size).
 Move the decimal over two places to the right and add a percentage sign.

 Family of 4, income of $40,000 per year: